melROLL/melROLL/README.md

 - 👋 Hi, I’m @melROLL.
 Thanks for coming here !
 <br />

-- 👀 I’m a Maker, an Engineer and a Musician, my interests are Music, Technology, 3D printing and IT
+- 👀 I’m a Maker, an Engineer and a Musician.
 <br />

 - 📫 Where to find me : <br />